Ajdija/hands-on-design-patterns-with-react-native/readme.md

 $ yarn run android

 ```
+If you see message: "Error running adb: No Android device found" then you have not configured Android Virtual Device (AVD) in step 1 above.
+Follow this video for step by step guide: https://www.youtube.com/watch?v=tsAPy2yxZCs

 6. If running Examples from chapter 10 or chapter 11 then you may also use storybook version.
 ```bash